Valitut Palat

-Valitut Palat is a monthly general-interest family magazine published in Helsinki, Finland.
+Valitut Palat (lit.
+Selected Pieces) is a monthly general-interest family magazine published in Helsinki, Finland.
 It is the Finnish edition of Reader's Digest.

 History and profile

 Valitut Palat was started by Sanoma in 1945, and the first issue appeared in April that year.
 Eljas Erkko was instrumental in the establishment of the magazine, and his assistant Sirkka Ruotsalainen was the founding editor-in-chief.
 Its publisher is Oy Valitut Palat which was part of Reader's Digest Inc. The Club Internacional del Libro group (CIL Group) acquired the Oy Valitut Palat on 30 April 2013.
 The magazine has its headquarters in Helsinki and is published on a monthly basis.

 Valitut Palat supports both conservative values and modern technology.
 During the Cold War period it functioned as a window for Finland to the West and was among the leading anti-communist publications in the country.
 The Finnish-Soviet Union Association claimed that both Valitut Palat and Det Bästa, Swedish edition of Reader's Digest, were two major anti-Soviet propaganda tools in Finland.

 The magazine covers content from its parent publication, Reader's Digest, but its material is adapted to the needs and cultural background of Finnish readers.